 As you can see above the stitched images are not useful at all.
-Both Nikkor 18-55 mm and Nikkor 18-105 mm are not capable to make a good panoramic views without supporting software.
+Both Nikkor 18-55 mm and Nikkor 18-105 mm are not capable to make good panoramic views without supporting software.

 I can bring the best example to compare the macro both in Nikkor 18-55 mm and Nikkor 18-105mm using the pictures below (Pic.13-14).
-There are the photos of Polytrochium Commune moss.
+There are photos of Polytrochium Commune moss.

-See below also another examples…
+See below also other examples…

 …while the wooden plank experiment…